Palash90/go-tut/README.md

 1. Any Text Editor of your choice.
 1. Prior experience with programming language like C, C++, Java, C#, Python.
 As the following notes will draw lots of analogy between the languages.

+## Introduction to Go
+Go is a modern language which solves problems of some of the current programming languages.
+Companies like Google, Amazon are trying to leverage its out of box concurrency handling.
+Projects like Docker and Kubernetes are being written in Go.

+In my opinion `Go` is -
+1. C/C++ without the noisy pointer arithmatic
+1. Java/C# without `try`, `catch`
+1. Java/C# without overloading
+1. Java/C# without inheritance
+1. C/C++ with built-in concurrency handling

 ## Basics
 Exercise File: [1.go](ex/1.go)